2341316/intelligent-document-analyzer/README.md

 ---

-## Notes on This Branch (main)
+## Notes on This Branch (stable-flan)

-* Uses **microsoft/phi-2** for answer generation
+* Uses **google/flan-t5-base** for answer generation
-* Produces higher-quality and more detailed responses
+* Faster and more stable compared to larger models
-* Slower and more memory-intensive
+* Lower memory usage (suitable for CPU environments)
-* May take time to load model initially
+* Recommended for deployment and real-time applications

 ---

 ## Limitations

-* Requires significant memory for model loading
+* Answers may be shorter or less detailed compared to larger models
-* Slower response time compared to lightweight models
+* Performance depends on retrieved context quality
-* Performance depends on quality of extracted text
+* Limited reasoning compared to larger LLMs

 ---

 ## Future Improvements

-* Use larger datasets for better model performance
+* Add reranking for better retrieval quality
-* Add reranking for improved retrieval accuracy
+* Integrate larger models for hybrid setups
-* Build a frontend interface
+* Build frontend UI for user interaction
-* Optimize model performance further
+* Improve dataset balance and coverage

 ---